thlorenz/dox/admin/linux.md

     - **/urandom**       stream of pseudo random numbers (write to it to feed pool)
     - **/full**          returns error when written to and reads infinite stream of null characters
     - **/zero**          always successful when written to and reads infinite stream of null characters

+### Devices Files

+Allow user programs to access hardware devices thought the kernel, by making them look like files from the program's point of view.
+Fle operations are supported although they really are devices.

+- `b` permissions flag indicates block devices (i.e. hard drives where block size is determined and thus allows random access)
+- `c` permissions flag indicates character devices (i.e. serial port)

+    ls -l /dev

+## `/proc` Filesystem

+Contains system information represented as directory/file structure which is dynamically generated.

+Most system report tools use the information found here.

+### Show process information

+    ls /proc

+Each number represents a running process into which we can probe:

+    ls  /proc/459
+    cat /proc/459/status

+### Show meminfo

+    cat /proc/meminfo

+`free` uses that info and just rearranges it a bit

+### Show ioports

+    cat /proc/ioports

 ## Files and inodes

 ### EXT3 filesystem